AMERICAN RESCUE PLAN (ARP) ACT GRANTS

 Students who are refugees, asylum seekers, Deferred Action for Childhood Arrival (DACA) recipients, other DREAMers, and similar undocumented students qualify for ARP (HEERF III) student grants.

-To apply, KVCC students must sign into the myKVCC Student Portal and complete The American Rescue Plan (ARP) Act Grant application located in the “Finances” tab.
+To apply, KVCC students must sign into the myKVCC Student Portal and complete The American Rescue Plan (ARP) Act Grant application located under the “Finances” tab.

 Applications will be reviewed bi-weekly.